Cessna 172 Review: 6 decades after its introduction, Cessna has chosen not to change anything on the Skyhawk. Why should they?

-Cessna hasn’t changed the airplane’s internal dimensions much over the years.
+Cessna hasn’t changed the airplane’s internal dimensions much over the years, which makes a Cessna 172 review the.
 The cabin is 39.5 inches across by 48 inches high, so you’re better off being tall than wide.
 In fairness, the door panels are recessed at the armrest to accommodate elbows.
 For shorter people, like Herrera, the Skyhawk’s tall panel presents a bit of a challenge, but at least both front seats are vertically adjustable as partial compensation.
 It’s relatively easy to climb aboard, and the AmSafe seatbelts/air bags spring from the center to attach at the doors rather than the other way around.
 In other words, you’d best fasten the belts before closing the doors!

 Once you’re properly perched in the left seat, the view is fairly good.
 The Skyhawk’s tricycle gear provides a reasonably stable ride on the ground with little need for brakes to steer the airplane.